Mapping class groups of Heegaard splittings: The Mapping Class Group

 \begin{Prop} The homomorphism $i$ is onto if and only if every Heegaard splitting that is homeomorphic to $\Sigma$ is isotopic to $\Sigma$. \end{Prop}

-Li~\cite{li:wald} showed that an atoroidal manifold has only finitely many isotopy classes of strongly irreducible Heegaard splittings.
-This implies that for strongly irreducible splittings of atoroidal manifolds, the image of $i$ has finite index in $Mod(M)$.
+Li~\cite{li:wald} showed that an atoroidal manifold has only finitely many isotopy classes of Heegaard splittings for each genus.
+This implies that for atoroidal manifolds, the image of $i$ has finite index in $Mod(M)$.

 For toroidal manifolds, Morimoto and Sakuma~\cite{ms:tunnels} have found a number of tunnel number one knot complements and Bachman and Derby-Talbot~\cite{bdt:seif} have found Seifert fibered spaces with an infinite number of homeomorphic, non-isotopic Heegaard splittings.
 For all these Heegaard splittings, the image of $i$ has infinite index.
 The question of the kernel of $i$ appears to have no classical analogue.
-It can be broken into three cases as follows: For each element $\phi$ of $Mod(M, \Sigma)$, the restriction of $\phi$ to $\Sigma$ is an element of the mapping class group of $\Sigma$.
-We can classify each element of $Mod(M, \Sigma)$ as periodic, reducible or pseudo Anosov by whether the restriction to $\Sigma$ is periodic, reducible or pseudo Anosov.

-If the automorphism of $\Sigma$ is trivial isotopic then it is trivial isotopic on each handlebody, so $\phi$ is trivial in $Mod(M, \Sigma)$.
+If the automorphism of $\Sigma$ is isotopic to the identity then it is isotopic to the identity on each handlebody, so $\phi$ is trivial in $Mod(M, \Sigma)$.
 Thus the restriction map from $Mod(M, \Sigma)$ to $Mod(\Sigma)$ is an injection.
 An element of $Mod(M, \Sigma)$ will have finite order if and only if its restriction to $\Sigma$ has finite order.

-The literature on automorphisms of Heegaard splittings is varied and disconnected.
+Mapping class groups of Heegaard splittings have been studied in a number of different contexts.
 As part of a study of tunnel number one knots in $S^3$, Goeritz~\cite{goer:s3} showed that the mapping class group of a genus two Heegaard splitting of $S^3$ is finitely generated.
-Scharlemann~\cite{schar:mcg} recently published a new proof of this result.

-As an application of a number of results on the geometry of the curve complex, Namazi~\cite{nam:mcg} showed that for sufficiently high distance Heegaard splittings, the mapping class group of the Heegaard splitting is finite.
-One can deduce the same result for Heegaard splittings that satisfy Lustig and Moriah's double rectangle condition~\cite{lm:dblrect}.
-If a Heegaard splitting has one or more diagrams satisfying the double rectangle condition then these are permuted by the mapping class group, and Lustig and Moriah have shown that every Heegaard splitting has at most finitely many such diagrams.
+Scharlemann~\cite{schar:mcg} recently published a new proof of this result, then shortly afterwards, the group was shown to be finitely presented independently by Akbas~\cite{akbas} and Cho~\cite{cho}.
+Scharlemann's proof was also a main tool in Cho and McCullough's work on the tree of unknotting tunnels~\cite{mccho}.
+A finite generating set for the mapping class group of the standard genus-three Heegaard splitting of the 3-torus has been found by the first author~\cite{me:t3}.

 Futer~\cite{fu:invol} showed that the only tunnel number one knots with an automorphism of the complement that reverses the orientation of the knot and preserves a genus two Heegaard splitting are two bridge knots.
 The genus two Heegaard splittings are those coming from level tunnels joining the two maxima or the two minima.